-Strada Trading Limited, trading as Coppa Club, Strada and 31 below, respects your privacy and is committed to protecting your personal data.
+Strada Trading Limited, trading as Coppa Club, Strada, 31 below and 40 zero respects your privacy and is committed to protecting your personal data.
 This privacy notice will inform you as to how we look after your personal data when you visit our website (regardless of where you visit it from) or one of our restaurants and tell you about your privacy rights and how the law protects you.

 This privacy notice is provided in a layered format so you can click through to the specific areas set out below.
 Alternatively you can download a pdf version of the policy here.
 Please also use the Glossary to understand the meaning of some of the terms used in this privacy notice.

 This privacy notice aims to give you information on how Strada Trading Limited collects and processes your personal data when you visit our restaurants and through your use of this website, including any data you may provide through this website when you sign up to our newsletter, purchase a product or service, take part in a competition, book a table and interact with our social media channels; such as Instagram, Facebook or Twitter (please check their privacy policies for more details).

 This website is not intended for children and we do not knowingly collect data relating to children using this website or our social media accounts unless you choose to provide information relating to your children such as dietary requirements or allergen information when making a booking, and our processing of such data will be in accordance with this policy.
 As we have CCTV systems at our restaurants in order to protect the interests and security of our customers, staff and other visitors, data relating to children might be captured on those systems and so we set out in more detail below how and why we collect data using CCTV.